 - A working knowledge of the new rules, and how to work with them

 - Deadlines for taking action and filing tax returns and important tax elections

-- Clawback risk and why it should not prevent large 2011 and 2012 gifting
+- Professor Hesch's analysis of the clawback risk, and why it should not prevent large 2011 and 2012 gifting

 - How many favored past techniques will continue to apply in 2011 and 2012, but in different ways

-- How dynasty trust planning will be different and more popular, with back up benefits for the donors
+- How dynasty trust planning will be different and more popular

 - Why this is an opportune time to review estate plans